 - “You need to be a safe person so he won’t lie to you.”

 - “You should just forgive him and move on.”

 - “How can you ever stay with him after this?”

 How Can I Respond When I Experience Victim Blaming?

-Victim blaming is deeply hurtful to women who have been betrayed and abused.
+Victim blaming is deeply hurtful to abuse and betrayal victims.
 Here are some phrases that may help you respond when you experience victim blaming:

 - “I don’t have to prove my point, my feelings, or myself and I’m done talking about this for now.”

 - “That’s not how I see it, I’m walking away.”